-The Cures Act strengthened the protection provided by CoCs, outright prohibiting sponsors and researchers from disclosing personal, sensitive information collected during research (except under very specific circumstances) and making the issuance of CoCs mandatory for federally funded research involving such information, including federally funded research that is FDA regulated.
+The Cures Act strengthened the protection provided by CoCs, outright prohibiting sponsors and researchers from disclosing personal, sensitive information collected during the research (except under very specific circumstances) and making the issuance of CoCs mandatory for federally funded research involving such information, including federally funded research that is FDA regulated.

 What Has Not Changed

 Historically, FDA has accepted requests for CoCs from sponsors and researchers and issued CoCs on a discretionary, case-by-case basis.
-The guidance clarifies that, for FDA regulated research that is not federally funded, FDA will continue to consider applications for discretionary CoCs and issue them as appropriate, depending on the nature of the case.
+The guidance clarifies that, for FDA-regulated research that is not federally funded, FDA will continue to consider applications for discretionary CoCs and issue them as appropriate, depending on the nature of the case.
 For all federally funded research, the guidance states that the issuance of CoCs will be mandatory for research collecting identifying and sensitive information and that requests for discretionary CoCs should not be made.

 What This Means for You

 For sponsors: The new guidance recognizes sponsors as the appropriate entity to submit requests to the FDA for discretionary CoCs in FDA regulated research that is not federally funded, as sponsors or “sponsor-investigators” are typically the “entities or individuals who have responsibility and control over the information and data collected and used in research.”
 Sponsor evaluations of whether a CoC is needed or appropriate should “take into account the type of information collected, whether the information is retained for any further use or purpose, the extent of the information, and the security of the data systems that contain the information.”
-The guidance clarifies that, once issued, sponsors have a legal obligation to comply with the protections afforded to participants by the CoC, as set out here.
+The guidance clarifies that once issued, sponsors have a legal obligation to comply with the protections afforded to participants by the CoC, as set out here.

-For IRBs: While FDA guidance identifies sponsors as the correct entity to request discretionary CoCs in FDA regulated research that is not federally funded, it also acknowledges an important role for the IRB in determining whether a CoC may be appropriate.
+For IRBs: While FDA guidance identifies sponsors as the correct entity to request discretionary CoCs in FDA-regulated research that is not federally funded, it also acknowledges an important role for the IRB in determining whether a CoC may be appropriate.
 IRBs may, as a condition of IRB approval, request that a discretionary CoC be obtained when the IRB deems that the data being collected is identifiable and sufficiently sensitive.
 Because such assessments can be challenging and involve different ethical views and perspectives, this is a point on which commitment to clear communication and collaboration between IRBs and sponsors is crucial.

 The recent FDA guidance on CoCs highlights encouraging developments around the nature of CoCs and the processes for obtaining them.
-Clearly delineating the different roles of sponsors, institutions, and IRBs is important, and will help to further streamline and improve this aspect of research, promoting greater protection of participant privacy.
+Clearly delineating the different roles of sponsors, institutions, and IRBs is important and will help to further streamline and improve this aspect of research, promoting greater protection of participant privacy.